Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 5. Revised Labor Rules for Foreign Workers

-Who it affects: Foreign laborers, small and medium-sized enterprises
+Who it affects: Foreign laborers, SMEs

 Purpose: Prevent exploitation and improve worker protection